Updated on: 2/8/2019

-The Washington State Patrol (WSP) and local police are currently investigating two injury accidents in the Kirkland area; one is a pedestrian accident involving a suspected drunk driver and the other a hit-and-run crash that occurred on Interstate 405.
+The Washington State Patrol (WSP) and local police are currently investigating two injury accidents in Kirkland; one is a pedestrian accident involving a suspected drunk driver and the other a hit-and-run crash that occurred on Interstate 405.

 Driver Booked for DUI after Pedestrian Accident

-Police were called to the intersection of NE 85th Street and 124th Avenue NE in Kirkland at approximately 11 p.m. on August 7 after receiving reports of a serious injury motor vehicle accident involving a pedestrian.
+Police were called to the intersection of NE 85th Street and 124th Avenue NE in Kirkland at approximately 11 p.m. on August 7 after receiving reports of a serious accident involving a pedestrian.

 Upon arriving at the scene, officers found a woman who had sustained serious head injuries after being struck by a Honda Pilot.
 The woman was conscious at the time first responders arrived at the scene, and police had reason to believe that the man driving the Honda Pilot was under the influence of alcohol at the time of the incident.

 The male driver, who was not identified in news reports, was arrested at the scene and booked into jail for investigation of driving under the influence.
 The woman was transported to Evergreen Hospital for treatment of her injuries, and there were no available details regarding her condition.

 WSP Seeks Witnesses to I-405 Hit-and-Run

 On the evening of Sunday, August 11, a woman suffered non-life-threatening injuries after her vehicle was struck by a hit-and-run driver on Interstate 405 in Kirkland.

 According to officials with the WSP, a small passenger vehicle crashed into a woman driving a Mercury Mountaineer on northbound I-405 at milepost 22 near the Northeast 160th Street exit.
 The hit-and-run vehicle was dark in color according to officials and may have been dark green.